Independent Bank Corp (Massachusetts) research snapshot

 INDB AI Trading Strategy Framework

 The INDB AI trading strategy is a rules-based framework for a Massachusetts community bank stock.
 It is not personalized advice.
-Pair it with live price data, deposit trends, net interest margin, New England economic data, CRE disclosures, credit metrics, capital ratios, and a written invalidation rule.
+Pair it with live price data, deposit trends, net interest margin, New England economic data, CRE and office disclosures, credit metrics, capital ratios, the core conversion schedule, and a written invalidation rule.

 Trend-following setup

-Watch for INDB to hold the $80.00 to $81.00 support zone and then close above $87.00 on stronger volume, with confirmation from stable Massachusetts bank-sector data, flat-to-improving NIM, steady deposits, and contained CRE losses.
+Watch for INDB to hold the $82.00 to $83.00 support zone and then close above $87.50 on stronger volume, with confirmation from a continued NIM expansion, stable-to-lower deposit costs, steady C&I growth, contained CRE and office losses, and a clean October core conversion.

-A failed breakout that closes back below the 50-day zone or a sharp rise in Massachusetts CRE problem loans should invalidate the trend-following setup.
+A failed breakout that closes back below the 50-day zone or a sharp rise in Massachusetts CRE or office problem loans should invalidate the trend-following setup.

 Mean-reversion setup

 Do not assume one quarter of low charge-offs is permanent.
-Bank CRE and credit losses can surface with a lag, especially in a Massachusetts-focused portfolio.
+Bank CRE and office losses can surface with a lag, especially in a Massachusetts-focused portfolio.

 Dividend and income monitor

-Track the $0.64 quarterly dividend ($2.56 annual), payout ratio, dividend history, CET1 ratio, deposit growth and mix, loan portfolio mix by CRE and commercial, non-accrual loans, net charge-offs, and the efficiency ratio.
+Track the $0.64 quarterly dividend ($2.56 annual), payout ratio near 46%, dividend history, CET1 ratio, deposit growth and mix, loan portfolio mix by CRE and commercial, non-accrual loans, net charge-offs, the efficiency ratio, and the $200 million buyback execution.

-Lower confidence if the payout ratio exceeds 50% of EPS on a sustained basis, CRE non-accruals rise quickly, deposits leave or reprice faster, or capital ratios decline.
+Lower confidence if the payout ratio exceeds 50% of EPS on a sustained basis, CRE or office non-accruals rise quickly, deposits leave or reprice faster, capital ratios decline, or the core conversion disrupts customer-facing operations.

 Investment research summary